teghoz/the-room-demo/README.md

 ##### ServiceListAPI Sample Request
 ![](/Images/end-point-in-action.png)

-*Do note that i did not spend alot of time on the aesthetics as a result of time constraint*

 #### Testing
 I have also showcased [Unit Testing](/src/Services/ServiceList/tests/ServiceList.UnitTests) and [Integration Testing](/src/Services/ServiceList/tests/ServiceList.FunctionalTests) for the ServiceListAPI Services.